-CA SANJAY ANAND INDEPENDANT DIRECTOR

-CA Sanjay Anand is an Independent Director with the Dr. Agarwal's Group since 2009.
-A Chartered Accountant having an excellent academic record right from School, Delhi Public School, Delhi, DAV Chennai, Bachelor of Commerce, University of Madras having achieved distinction from Academy of Accountings at SIRC, ICAI.
+CA SANJAY ANAND INDEPENDENT DIRECTOR CA Sanjay Anand is an Independent Director with the Dr. Agarwal's Group since 2009.
+A Chartered Accountant having an excellent academic record right from School, (Delhi Public School, Delhi, DAV Chennai), Bachelor of Commerce, University of Madras, has achieved distinction from Academy of Accountings at SIRC, ICAI.

 He has one of the largest organized business of office supplies- "Office #1"- a leading entity in the organized office supplies and Consumables.
-He is the founder promoter of IIGM Private Limited, the largest in the Industrial Garments Machines in India.
+He is the founder promoter of IIGM Private Limited, the largest in the Industrial Garments Machines manufacturers in India.

-He has four decades of advisory expertise in capital- stock markets & specializes in Fauity Investments
+He has four decades of advisory expertise in capital- stock markets & specializes in Equity Investments.

-He has been in the Directorship of Dr. Agarwal's group over a decade with immense experience in Health Care Industry.
+He has been in the Directorship of Dr. Agarwal's group over a decade with immense experience in Health Care and Hospitality Industry.